Surya291/WiFi_Sensing_2.0/README.md

 # WiFi_Sensing_2.0
-Detect malpractices conducted during the online examination using wifi sensing.
+Detect motions of a user in the environment using wifi sensing.

 # Hardware setup